cinnData/MLearning/Lectures/[ML-09] Clustering.md

 centers = clus.cluster_centers_
 ```

 Taking a look at the matrix centers can help to describe the clusters.
-It is recommended to normalize the feature matrix, for instance using with min-max normalization.
+It is recommended to normalize the feature matrix.